Flex Wheeler: Post-retirement

 After retirement, Wheeler focused again on martial arts, his favorite being Kenp-Kwon-Do, a variant of Kenpo, Tae Kwon Do, and Aikido.
 In 2003, he received a kidney transplant; he then went on to participate in a demonstration fight at the 2005 Arnold Classic.
 In 2007, Flex was interviewed by freelance journalist Rod Labbe for Ironman Magazine's Legends of Bodybuilding series.
 Entitled "Yesterday and Today," it covers his extensive career and reveals how people can conquer adversity and triumph against incredible odds.
-Wheeler served in an executive position as the Director of Media and Public Relations for the sports nutrition company All American EFX, based out of Bakersfield, California.
-He also managed their sponsored athletes and can be seen in advertisements for the company.
+Flex is now the owner of Flex Wheeler Nutrition and has a podcast called Flex for life.

 In October 2019, Flex underwent amputation of his right leg below the knee due to circulatory vascular system problems.
 Wheeler said the decision to amputate was "due to escalating circulation difficulties in my right leg that had become life-threatening."

 Some medical professionals assert that what led to the need for Wheeler's lower leg amputation was an accumulation of pre-existing medical conditions involving the Focal segmental glomerulosclerosis he acquired hereditarily, leg injuries he received in his martial arts training, his car crash in 1994, and his kidney transplant in 2003, which together long-term resulted in the circulation issues.

-Flex has since become a successful body transformation coach with his own line of supplements and he has launched his own show 2023 Flex Wheeler MGB Mexico Grand Battle Regional that will take place in September 2023 in Mexico.
-Flex is also brand ambassador of HEMPE pain gels which he says help with his leg amputation pain.